Recap / Lupin IIIS 2 E 6

 - Berserk Button: Dr. Paolo doesn't like when people underestimate him or believe that they're trying to fool him.

-- Collapsing Lair: The whole island at the end.
+- Collapsing Lair: The whole island at the end, brought down by the overloaded earthquake machine.

 - Earthquake Machine: The one built by Dr. Paolo is the hub of the whole episode: according to him, the machine focus electromagnetic waves into a specific area where the "energy of earth is stored", giving birth to earthquakes wherever he wishes.
 Said earthquakes stops as soon as he deactivates the machine.